iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

   Illustration of the composition of multiple mechanisms.
 Each mechanism access the data and all the outputs of the previous mechanisms.
 </div>

 Let's interpret how gradient descent with many steps fits within the adaptive composition framework.
 We set the $i$-th step of gradient descent as $$M_i$$, taking the output of the previous gradient steps and accessing the data to compute the new parameters $$\theta_{i}$$.
-Then, $$M_{[k]}$$ is the mechanism that releases all the model checkpoints $$\theta_1,\ldots, \theta_k$$ <d-footnote>for the setting where only the final outcome is released check <d-cite key=feldman2018privacy></d-cite>.</d-footnote>.
+Then, $$M_{[k]}$$ is the mechanism that releases all the model checkpoints $$\theta_1,\ldots, \theta_k$$ <d-footnote>Another setting, which we do not investigate, is one where only the final outcome is released and other intermediary steps are hidden.
+For a reference, check <d-cite key=feldman2018privacy></d-cite>.</d-footnote>.
 Therefore, requiring a privacy guarantee on the adaptive composition of gradient steps is to protect against adversaries seeing the entire parameter trajectory, not just the final model.
 This strong guarantee is often desirable since:
 - Training checkpoints are commonly saved for monitoring convergence, early stopping, ensembling
 - Models may be fine-tuned from intermediate checkpoints
 - In federated learning, updates are explicitly shared with all participating agents<d-footnote>Note that the notion of DP used in federated learning is usually slightly different than the one we are using.
 The guarantee is usually not with respect $D$ and $D'$ differing by one datapoint, but instead $D$ and $D'$ differ by all the datapoints belonging to a single user.
 This is well explained in <d-cite key=ponomareva2023dpfy></d-cite>  </d-footnote>.